Haksham/Cab-Booking/README.md

-also the jar files are inside the "WEB-INF/lib" folder. the IDE used is Eclipse. and MySQL is used for data base.
+also the jar files are inside the "WEB-INF/lib" folder. the IDE used is Eclipse. and MySQL is used for data base. p.s.
+I changed the SQL database password for users.